oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

   * use the `iss` parameter as a countermeasure according to [@draft-ietf-oauth-iss-auth-resp], or
-  * use an alternative countermeasure based on an `iss` value in the authorization response (such as the `iss` parameter in the ID Token in [@!OpenID] or in [@JARM] responses), processing it as described in [@draft-ietf-oauth-iss-auth-resp].
+  * use an alternative countermeasure based on an `iss` value in the authorization response (such as the `iss` Claim in the ID Token in [@!OpenID] or in [@JARM] responses), processing it as described in [@draft-ietf-oauth-iss-auth-resp].